...

 Publicly Made Available for Downloading in Helping Substance Use Disorders Awareness.

-It is crucial to seek professional help and support if you or someone you’re concerned with is struggling with cocaine addiction or any other form of substance abuse.
-Treatment and support can help manage the physical and psychological effects of cocaine use, prevent relapse, and promote long-term recovery and well-being.
+It is important to get help if you or someone you know is struggling with cocaine addiction or substance abuse.
+Treatment and support can help manage the effects of cocaine use.
+They can also prevent relapse and promote long-term recovery and well-being.
 Download the below file for further information about cocaine drug use and risks.

 Ryan Zofay forming a circle and hugging friends.